actuary/premeno-backend/README.md

 -   premeno/templates/RiskReportTemplate.html, premeno/templates/SymptomReportTemplate.html
 -   as well as minor modifications to settings, Docker, etc. files for deployment

-Other set-up code and boilerplate code has been produced by Django/Django cookiecutter.
+Other set-up code and boilerplate code has been produced by Django/Django Cookiecutter.

 ### Acknowledgements
 This tool can make use of the CanRisk tool web-services ([canrisk.org](https://www.canrisk.org/about/)).
 The CanRisk tool is supported by grant PPRPGM-Nov20\100002 from
 Cancer Research UK.
 Citations are below: